spray/spray/docs/documentation/spray-servlet/index.rst

 ~~~~~~~~~~~~~~~~

 If the service actor does not complete a request within the configured ``request-timeout`` period a
-``cc.spray.http.Timeout`` message is sent to the timeout handler, which can be the service actor itself or
+``spray.http.Timeout`` message is sent to the timeout handler, which can be the service actor itself or
 another actor (depending on the ``timeout-handler`` config setting).
 The timeout handler then has the chance to
 complete the request within the time period configured as ``timeout-timeout``.
 Only if the timeout handler also misses
 its deadline for completing the request will the connector servlet complete the request itself with a "hard-coded"